DEEP-SEA PAGES

 OTHER TOPICS

-The term "bacteria" here refers to both archaea and eubacteria.
+The term "microbes" here refers to botharchaea and bacteria.
 In vent and seep habitats, these are often primary producers, living off the energy of inorganic minerals and gases.
 Some are methanotrophs, utilizing methane (natural gas) for energy.
-Worms fall into many phyla--including (incomplete list) sipunculids (unsegmented peanut worms), polychaetes (segmented relatives of earthworms), hemichordates (acorn worms), vestimentiferans (gutless worms with bacterial symbionts), and nematodes (microscopic roundworms).
+Worms fall into many phyla--such as (incomplete list) sipunculids (unsegmented peanut worms), polychaetes (segmented relatives of earthworms) including vestimentiferans (gutless worms with bacterial symbionts), hemichordates (acorn worms), and nematodes (microscopic roundworms).
 Nematodes (none pictured here) may be the most diverse phylum on Earth, with the number of species in the deep mud rivaling that of insects on land.
-Unknowns are various animals we cannot identify.

 Sipunculid (left) +